Welcome to Port Austin Bible Campus!Final Ministry Summary:

 PABC is a non-

 Norman Edwards has done most of the work in founding the ministry, obtaining the buildings, writing the community policies and authoring this web site.
 He was born in 1956, the youngest of three sons.
 He completed a degree in business administration and worked as a computer analyst/programmer for 17 years.
 Afterward, he worked in independent Christian ministries involving much Bible study and writing and speaking to a variety of groups.
-Having married in 1985, he and his wife, Marleen, have been married for 35 years and plan to move to Tennessee for a new ministry opportunity and to be with their four sons and seven grand children there.
+Norman and his wife, Marleen, have been married for 35 years and plan to move to Tennessee for a new ministry opportunity and to be with their four sons and seven grand children there.

 Bill Buckman was another founding member of PABC, having lived and worked on its campus since 2004.
 Bill is also the youngest of three children, being born in 1946.
 He has a master's degree in history and has studied the Bible and Middle Eastern archeology most of his life.
 He has been gradually working on a book that better reconciles the observations of archeology with the true biblical chronology.
 He is a single man, and has served in a great variety of capacities at PABC.

 Charlotte Thuemmel and her friend, Wendy, organized the Bible Church Homeless Coalition (BCHC) on February 11, 2015.
 (They do not live at PABC, but in the Port Austin area.)
 BCHC’s purpose was to encourage Thumb-area Christians to become personally involved in helping the homeless, both at PABC and other places as they are able.
-You are welcome to attend its monthly meetings every 2nd Thursday at 6:30 PM in the PABC Library.
+You are welcome to attend its monthly meetings every 2nd Thursday at 2:00 PM in the PABC Dining Hall.
 You may read more about it here.